Assessing Neural Network Robustness via Adversarial Pivotal Tuning

 alt

 Top row shows input images.
 The middle row shows APT manipulations for a ResNet-50 classifier, and the bottom row shows APT manipulations from a FAN-VIT classifier.
-Column 1-4+7 illustrates similar manipulations for both classifiers, column 5-6 shows texture and spatial manipulations, the last column showcase a fooling image without a clear APT manipulation.
+The leftmost image of a dog and the subsequent images including the image of a butterfly and column 7 (Fluffy dog) show similar manipulations for both classifiers, column 5-6 shows texture and spatial manipulations, the last column showcase a fooling image without a clear APT manipulati

 Transferability of APT generated samples